MicrosoftDocs/azure-docs/articles/cognitive-services/Recommendations/cognitive-services-recommendations-collecting-data.md

 Ultimately the Recommendations build supports building a model with up to 20 features.
 You could assign more than 20 features to the items in your catalog, but you are expected to do a ranking build and pick only the features that rank high.
 (A feature with a rank of 2.0 or more is a really good feature to use!).

 ### When are features actually used?
 Features are used by the model when there is not enough transaction data to provide recommendations on transaction information alone.
-So features will have the greatest impact on “cold items” – items with few transactions.
+Features have the greatest impact on “cold items” – items with few transactions.
 If all your items have sufficient transaction information you may not need to enrich your model with features.

 ### Using product features
 To use features as part of your build you need to:

 1. Make sure your catalog has features when you upload it.
 2. Trigger a ranking build.
-This will do the analysis on the importance/rank of the features.
+This does the analysis on the importance/rank of the features.
-3. Trigger a recommendations build, setting the following build parameters: Set useFeaturesInModel to true, allowColdItemPlacement to true, and modelingFeatureList should be set to the comma separated list of features that you want to use to enhance your model.
+3. Trigger a recommendations build, setting the following build parameters: Set useFeaturesInModel to true, allowColdItemPlacement to true, and modelingFeatureList should be set to the comma-separated list of features that you want to use to enhance your model.
 See [Recommendations build type parameters](https://westus.dev.cognitive.microsoft.com/docs/services/Recommendations.V4.0/operations/56f30d77eda5650db055a3d0) for more information.

 ## Usage Data
 A usage file contains information about how those items are used, or the transactions from your business.

 #### Usage Format details
-A usage file is a CSV (comma separated value) file where each row in a usage file represents an interaction between a user and an item.
+A usage file is a CSV (comma-separated value) file where each row in a usage file represents an interaction between a user and an item.
 Each row is formatted as follows:<br>
 `<User Id>,<Item Id>,<Time>,[<Event>]`

 | Name | Mandatory | Type | Description |